Bias in Universal Machine-Learned Interatomic Potentials and its Effects on Fine-Tuning: Results

 Presently, we first observe that FT5 achieves more accurate energy predictions on both trajectories, with no apparent difference between force and stress predictions, which evaluate at roughly 0.1 eV/\AA, and 0.001 eV/\AA\textsuperscript{3} respectively, and follow from the above observations.
-These findings are consistent with Table~\ref{table:results_evalModelMetrics}, as N-X models typically perform at energy errors of 10 meV/at on MD structures, and FT-X models perform at around 5 meV/at on MD structures.
+These findings are consistent with Table~\ref{table:results_evalModelMetrics}, as N-X models typically perform at energy errors of 10 meV/at on MD structures, and FTX models perform at around 5 meV/at on MD structures.
+Furthermore, we decompose forces by element type in Table~\ref{tab:SI_per_element_comparison}, where we observe errors of about 13-18\% (~0.06 eV/Å-0.13 eV/Å) in the bulk solvent (C, N, O, H), which include about 96\% of the system, with larger errors of approximately 35-100\% in the solvated ions (Cl, Li, Co).
+We include percentile statistics in Table~\ref{tab:SI_per_element_distribution}, where we observe that N-50pts displays higher error variance for the bulk solvent.

-Additionally, FT5 samples a trajectory that does not contain any model artifacts because there are no broken bonds.
-In contrast, the N-50pts samples several deprotonation reactions, two of which are in Figure~\ref{fig:results_longEval}c and \ref{fig:results_longEval}d, and has inconsistent energy errors throughout the trajectory which appear to align with a change in cobalt's coordination environment that occurs at 6 ns.
+Additionally, FT5 samples a trajectory \rep{without}{that does not contain any model} artifacts because there are no broken bonds.
+In contrast, the N-50pts samples several deprotonation reactions, two of which are in Figure~\ref{fig:results_longEval}c and \ref{fig:results_longEval}d, and \rep{have}{has} inconsistent energy errors throughout the trajectory, which appear to align with a change in cobalt's coordination environment that occurs at 6 ns.
 Energy predictions before 6 ns are considerably less accurate than those after 6 ns.
 Table \ref{table:prediction_regime_table} illustrates this difference, where we evaluate the accuracy of both FT5 and N-50pts on the long naive-generated trajectory before and after 6 ns have elapsed.

-Indeed the N-50pts demonstrates model artifacting indicated by a decrease in RMSE from 12.70 to 7.99 meV/at, compared to a consistent error throughout the trajectory using FT5.
+Indeed, the N-50pts demonstrates model artifacting indicated by a decrease in RMSE from 12.70 to 7.99 meV/at, compared to a consistent error throughout the trajectory using FT5.
 This indicates that after 6 ns, the dynamics begin to sample a new domain that is within the dataset of N-50pts, moving from extrapolation (indicated by high, varying errors) to interpolation (indicated by low, consistent errors).

 We next investigate potential sources for the artifacts sampled by N-50pts.
 First, we project all images from each model's sampled trajectory onto PC space and its space as related to each model's dataset.
 Figure ~\ref{fig:results_timeResolvedPCA} describes the progression of each trajectory with images taken at 0.1 ns intervals, and colors represent the progression of time from 1 to 9 ns.